CS2103AUG2016-F11-C3/addressbook-level4/docs/NewDeveloperGuide.md

 1a.
 The list is empty
 > Use case resumes at step 3

-## Appendix C: Non-functional Product Requirements
+## Appendix C: Non-Functional Product Requirements
 1. Should work on any mainstream OS as long as it has `Java 1.8.0_60` or higher installed.
 2. Should be able to hold up to 1000 items.
 3. Should come with automated unit tests and open source code.